logzio/logzio-helm/charts/opentelemetry/README.md

 ###### Configure the parameters in the code

-Replace the Logz-io `<<PROMETHEUS-METRICS-SHIPPING-TOKEN>>` with the [token](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping) of the metrics account to which you want to send your data.
+Replace `<<PROMETHEUS-METRICS-SHIPPING-TOKEN>>` with the [token](https://app.logz.io/#/dashboard/settings/manage-tokens/data-shipping) of the metrics account to which you want to send your data.

 Replace `<<LISTENER-HOST>>` with your region’s listener host (for example, `https://listener.logz.io:8053`).
 For more information on finding your account’s region, see [Account region](https://docs.logz.io/user-guide/accounts/account-region.html).